Jacob Saved Abraham Before Jacob Was Born

 Rabbi Shmuel bar Rav Yitzchak, teaching in fourth-century Palestine, said plainly: Abraham was not rescued for his own sake.
 He was rescued because of the merit of Jacob, his grandson, who had not yet been born.

-To illustrate the logic, the rabbis offer an analogy.
+To make the logic accessible, the midrash offers an analogy.
 A man is condemned to death by a governor.
-The governor, consulting his astrological charts, sees that this condemned man will one day father a daughter who will become the king's wife.
-He commutes the sentence.
-Not because of anything the man has done.
-Because of who his descendants will be.
-The man is spared by a future he cannot see and does not yet contain.
+The governor, consulting his charts, discovers that this condemned man will one day father a daughter who will marry the governor's son.
+He releases the man not for the man's sake but for the sake of the marriage that has not yet happened, for the sake of the future he has seen and wants to preserve.

 ← All myths